Parent-Infant Psychotherapy in London

 How does Parent-Infant Psychotherapy (PIP) work?

-- You will work with your therapist to identify and process concerns you have in the relationship with your infant.
+- work with your therapist to identify and process concerns you have in the relationship with your infant.

-- You and your therapist will identify and process how to improve observation of the baby’s behaviour and explore effective techniques to reach the baby.
+- identify and process how to improve observation of the baby’s behaviour and explore effective techniques to reach the baby.

-- You will learn to observe and respond to the infant’s reactions and work to resolve any problems identified.
+- learn to observe and respond to the infant’s reactions and work to resolve any problems identified.

 Getting Parent-Infant Psychotherapy in London